vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 In this recipe, we are going to cover how we bootstrap a module in order to inject our logic into the machine. *Tarzans, follow!*

 ### 1. Preparation
+- You need [**Vue Storefront**](https://github.com/DivanteLtd/vue-storefront) instance [installed along with other infrastructure ](setup.html#_1-install-with-docker) on your machine to build a new module and test it working.
+- You need a development editor of your choice for your own convenience.

 ### 2. Recipe
 ### 3. Peep into the kitchen (what happens internally)